resilient-http/resilient.js/README.md

 #### It's required to have discovery servers in my infraestructure in order to use Resilient?

 Definitely not.
-Discovery servers only will be used in the case that you configure them in your Resilient client, therefore if in your project backend infrastructure does not have them, Resilient will simply not use them
+Discovery servers only will be used in the case that you configure them in your Resilient client.
+In that case Resilient will simply use the the static service servers to communicate with your backend

 #### Can I use Resilient as a simple HTTP client without balancing?

 Yes.
-If your perform a request with a full URI schema, Resilient will avoid to apply any internal balacing logic and it will treat the request directly
+If your perform a request with a full URI schema, Resilient will treat it as plain request without applying any internal logic:

 ```js
 var client = Resilient({